fjcollyer/Connect4-AI-Deep-Q-Learning/README.md

 ![Preview of project UI](preview.gif)

 ## Description
 This is a 3D web application enabling users to play Connect4 against an AI trained through self-play using deep Q-learning.
-The AI, having learned strategies from over 300,000 self-play games, is served by a Python API that the web app consults for determining the AI's moves.
+The AI, having learned strategies from over 300,000 self-play games, is served through a backend system utilizing TensorFlow, which the web app consults to determine the AI's moves.

 ## Running the Project Locally